-1 traffic advisories when there were aircraft close enough to see

-2 who was piloting the other airplane.
+1 traffic advisories when there were aircraft close enough to see 2 who was piloting th ne oth er ai: rplane €.

 3 Far too many pilots have been confronted also with

 4 a

-5

-1 risk to their pilot's licenses by the draconian enforcement measures in use for such trivial incidents such as transponder 2 3 violations.
-It's difficult to understand how it compromises 4 the security of the Washington, D.C., area for a pilot who is in 5 6 two-way communication with ATC, operating exactly where ATC 7 believes they should be, and inadvertently squawks VFR for a 8 few 9 seconds before landing.
-Yet these pilots are almost always 10 confronted with enforcement actions that include license suspensions.
-11 I'm going to relay a personal anecdote here.
-I was 12 involved in a Young Eagles rally that was flown out of Tipton 13 Airport where there were 20-some odd aircraft that were 14 15 involved 16 in this rally, flying hundreds of kids all day long.
-So as a 17 convenience measure Potomac TRACON gave us all a transponder 18 code that would be good all day for the aircraft that we were 19 flying.
-I was flying such a mission and the very first mission 20 that I flew I took off from Tipton, squawking my assigned code 21 that I was going to be using all day, and flew my -- talked 22 with 23 Potomac ATC and got acknowledged, flew my Young Eagles 24 planeload 25 of kids over Annapolis and back.
+- 1 risk to their pilot's licenses by the draconian enforcement - 2 measures in use for such trivial incidents such as transponder - 3 violations.
+It's difficult to understand how it compromises - 4 the - 5 security of the Washington, D.C., area for a pilot who is in - 6 two-way communication with ATC, operating exactly where ATC - 7 believes they should be, and inadvertently squawks VFR for a - 8 few - 9 seconds before landing.
+Yet these pilots are almost always - 10 confronted with enforcement actions that include license - 11 suspensions. - 12 I'm going to relay a personal anecdote here.
+I was - involved in a Young Eagles rally that was flown out of Tipton - 14 Airport where there were 20-some odd aircraft that were - 15 involved - in this rally, flying hundreds of kids all day long.
+So as a - 17 convenience measure Potomac TRACON gave us all a transponder - 18 code that would be good all day for the aircraft that we were - 19 flying.
+I was flying such a mission and the very first mission - 20 that I flew I took off from Tipton, squawking my assigned code - 21 that I was going to be using all day, and flew my -- talked - 22 with - 23 Potomac ATC and got acknowledged, flew my Young Eagles - 24 planeload - of kids over Annapolis and back.

-When I landed, I was met by the airport manager with the dreaded phone number to call at Potomac, where it was explained to me upon that call that not once in my flight did they get a transponder code response from me and that a Blackhawk helicopter in Citation had been scrambled to confront 1 my flight and identify me, and so on and so forth.
-Now, this 2 was done while I was in contact with ATC, I was exactly where 3 they knew I was supposed to be.
-I reported my return back over 4 from Annapolis.
-It turned out to be a transponder 5 equipment failure on the airplane.
-It was the first time I'd 6 flown this rental airplane.
+1 When I landed, I was met by the airport manager 2 with 3 the dreaded phone number to call at Potomac, where it was 4 explained to me upon that call that not once in my flight did 5 they get a transponder code response from me and that a 6 Blackhawk helicopter in Citation had been scrambled to confront

-So it begs the question about the safety of thatresponse to what was going on that day.

-9 To move on to economic costs, as the owner of an 10 aircraft re-marketing and new aircraft sales business, much 11 like

-Dr. Finagin, operating inside the ADIZ, we're confronted with 12 13 increased direct costs resulting from the ADIZ.
-Pilots 14 unfamiliar or just plain frightened by what they've heard about 15 operations inside the ADIZ are unwilling in many cases to fly 16 into our home airport at Tipton.
-This forces us to relocate 17 aircraft in the course of our routine business, resulting in increased annual costs which would exceed in the amount of 18 19 business that we do a commission on an aircraft sale.
-So it's quite substantial.
-20

-Just this past weekend, a couple of acquaintances of mine from Atlanta flew an airplane up here that they had for sale and just wouldn't fly inside the ADIZ.
-I met them at thousand hour CFI, wasn't that he was afraid he would do something wrong.
-He was afraid he wouldn't do something right, because it's so difficult to understand, not only the rule but the procedures that the TRACON follows for dealing with it.

-Cambridge Airport, helped them file an ADIZ flight plan, and
+- 1 my flight and identify me, and so on and so forth.
+Now, this - 2 was done while I was in contact with ATC, I was exactly where - 3 they knew I was supposed to be.
+I reported my return back over - 4 from Annapolis.
+It turned out to be a transponder - 5 equipment failure on the airplane.
+It was the first time I'd - 6 flown this rental airplane. - 7 So it begs the question about the safety of that - 8 response to what was going on that day. - 9 To move on to economic costs, as the owner of an - 10 aircraft re-marketing and new aircraft sales business, much - 11 like - Dr. Finagin, operating inside the ADIZ, we're confronted with - increased direct costs resulting from the ADIZ.
+Pilots - 14 unfamiliar or just plain frightened by what they've heard about - 15 operations inside the ADIZ are unwilling in many cases to fly - 16 into our home airport at Tipton.
+This forces us to relocate - 17 aircraft in the course of our routine business, resulting in - 18 increased annual costs which would exceed in the amount of - 19 business that we do a commission on an aircraft sale.
+So it's - 20 quite substantial. - 21 Just this past weekend, a couple of acquaintances - 22 of - 23 mine from Atlanta flew an airplane up here that they had for - 24 sale and just wouldn't fly inside the ADIZ.
+I met them at - 25 Cambridge Airport, helped them file an ADIZ flight plan, and